-International students have recently indicated how important their integration into the domestic student community is to enhance the overall perception of the UK.
-They say it has helped them to learn local behaviours and how to be more vigilant about their surroundings and ensured a real sense of self awareness.
+They say it has helped them to learn local behaviours and how to be more vigilant about their new surroundings ensuring a better sense of self-awareness.

-By taking note of the suggestions offered in any safety talk provided by your institution when you first arrive, and by reading and re-reading this guide during your entire stay (and insuring your belongings when you first arrive and registering with a doctor), we hope that you will keep safe and secure, and free to enjoy your time in the UK.
+By taking note of the suggestions offered in this booklet and by reading and re-reading this guide throughout your stay (and insuring your belongings and registering with a doctor when you first arrive), we hope that you will stay safe and happy and free to enjoy your time in the UK.